mindis/snowplow.github.com/product/index.md

 weight: 1
 ---

-# An overview of SnowPlow

-## What is SnowPlow?
+# What is SnowPlow?

-SnowPlow is an open source web analytics platform puts your granular web data in your hands, so you can perform the widest range of analytics on it.
+SnowPlow is the most powerful, flexible, scalable web analytics platform in the world.

+* Direct access to all your customer-level and event-level data
+* Data is structured in an easy-to-query format
-* **All your data** (incl. individual customer-level and event-level data data) is stored on your own Amazon S3 account and / or Infobright database
+* Data stored on your own Amazon account and / or Infobright instance

-* Because you have all your data on your own servers, you have the widest possible scope to perform **whatever analysis you require** with the data
+Open source

+* No vendor lock-in
+* Developed by a growing community passionate about data

+SnowPlow lets you [do more with your data] [do-more-with-your-data].
+Find out [what] [do-more-with-your-data].

-What will you do with your web analytics data?
-[Get started with SnowPlow today] [get-started]
+[Get started with SnowPlow today] [get-started].

-## Learn more about SnowPlow:

-* [Why we built SnowPlow] [why-snowplow].
-What is wrong with the approach taken by traditional web analytics products, and how SnowPlow fixes it
-* [SnowPlow USPs] [snowplow-usps].
-What makes SnowPlow different?
-* [Get started with SnowPlow] [get-started].
-How to get up and running with SnowPlow, today

-[why-snowplow]: why-snowplow.html
-[snowplow-usps]: snowplow-usps.html
-[technical-architecture]: technical-architecture.html
-[intro-to-snowplow-analysis]: analysing-data-with-snowplow.html
-[roadmap]: roadmap.html
+[do-more-with-your-data]: do-more-with-your-data.html
 [get-started]: get-started.html
-[learn-more]: learn-more.html